 Adding a single storey extension provides a brilliant way of introducing more living space into your home.
 And. whether you've been considering this for a while, or if you've had to reconfigure your home's layout due to the pandemic, it's a project worth pursuing.

-A single storey extension will allow you to transform the downstairs of your house, be that by adding an open plan kitchen space, utility room or home office, and it simply offers a cost-effective alternative to moving house altogether.
+Single storey extensions allow you to transform the downstairs of your house, be that by adding an open plan kitchen space, utility room or home office, and offer a cost-effective alternative to moving house altogether.
 Another plus is that you will enjoy more natural light inside, with the addition of rooflights and bi-fold doors – with plenty of room for one of the best sofas, or best office chair if you're adding a WFH space.

 To help you get your project off the ground, and to ensure its success, we've put this three-page guide together.
 Complete with the latest single storey extension costs (this page one), single storey extension planning advice (page two), and finally single storey extension design ideas and considerations (page three).

 Then for more general advice on extending a house be sure to take a look at our guide.

 What is the cost of a single storey extension?

 Jump straight to the section that interests you

 There are different ways to break down the cost of your extension, but here are some rough costs.

 Building work costs depend on the results you're after, but expect to pay around £1,500 to £1,900 per square metre for basic quality; £1,900 to £2,200 per square metre for good quality; and £2,200 to £2,400 per square metre for excellent quality when building single storey extensions.